Topology-Aware Block Coordinate Descent for Qubit Frequency Allocation of Superconducting Quantum Processors

-Using the NNA(\ref{alg:nna}) approach, optimization begins with a qubit-centric block.
-The next step involves identifying the subsequent qubit-centric block with the lowest associated complexity.
-By iterating this process, a single route for executing the Block Coordinate Descent (BCD) algorithm can be determined.
-As shown in Fig.~(\ref{fig:6}), since the cost function in practical problems is difficult to express intuitively, the cost is defined here as the number of points not visited around the target point to demonstrate the NNA algorithm.
-If the algorithm is initiated from each qubit in turn, N different routes are generated, and it becomes straightforward to select the route that minimizes the overall time.
-Although NNA is inherently a greedy algorithm, it provides an efficient means to identify the desired route in polynomial time.
+We do not claim that NNA is the best possible solver for a general SD-TSP.
+In the present setting, however, the ordering cost depends on the traversal history through the evolving reduced-objective footprint, so classical TSP heuristics that rely on fixed pairwise edge weights or precomputed distance matrices do not apply directly.
+More general metaheuristics---simulated annealing, genetic algorithms---can in principle be adapted, but at the expense of repeated full-route evaluations and additional tuning.
+NNA requires only local, incremental cost comparisons, naturally handles the history-dependent cost \(C(i,j,H)\), and is lightweight enough to embed directly in the BCD loop.
+We therefore adopt it here as a practical solver and leave stronger SD-TSP-specific heuristics as a direction for future work.

+Using the NNA (Alg.~\ref{alg:nna}) approach, the optimizer starts from one seed block and incrementally constructs a traversal route for the block-coordinate updates.
+At step \(k\), the current optimization state is described by the visited-block history \(R_k\), the remaining candidate set \(S_k\), and the current route head, as illustrated in Fig.~\ref{fig:nna-flowchart}(A).
+For each candidate next block \(x\in S_k\), the algorithm evaluates a history-dependent incremental cost \(F(x,S_k,R_k)\), which serves as the SD-TSP selection criterion.
+In the present calibration setting, this cost is not a static geometric distance; rather, it reflects how selecting \(x\) next would expand the reduced-objective footprint and thereby increase the effective per-step evaluation cost, as illustrated schematically in Fig.~\ref{fig:nna-flowchart}(B).
+The next block is then chosen greedily as the minimizer of this incremental cost, followed by the updates \(R_{k+1}=R_k\cup\{r_k\}\) and \(S_{k+1}=S_k\setminus\{r_k\}\), as shown in Fig.~\ref{fig:nna-flowchart}(C).
+Repeating this process yields one complete candidate route.

+To reduce sensitivity to the initial seed, we repeat this greedy construction from multiple starting blocks and then select the route with the minimum total sequence-dependent cost, as shown in Fig.~\ref{fig:nna-flowchart}(D).
+In this way, the final block-update order is not determined by a single arbitrary initialization, but by a lightweight multi-start procedure that remains polynomial-time while better exploiting the topology-dependent structure of the reduced objectives.
+Although NNA is inherently greedy, this construction provides an efficient and implementation-friendly method for obtaining a low-cost traversal order for the BCD framework.